ibexa/documentation-developer/docs/content_management/field_types/field_type_search.md

 ### `getDefaultMatchField()`

-This method retrieves the name of the default Field to be used for matching.
-As field types can index multiple Fields (see [MapLocation](maplocationfield.md) field type's implementation of this interface), this method is used to define the default field for matching.
-The default Field is typically used by the [`Field` Search Criterion](field_criterion.md).
+This method retrieves the name of the default field to be used for matching.
+As field types can index multiple fields (see [MapLocation](maplocationfield.md) field type's implementation of this interface), this method is used to define the default field for matching.
+The default field is typically used by the [`Field` Search Criterion](field_criterion.md).

 ### `getDefaultSortField()`

-This method gets name of the default Field to be used for sorting.
-As field types can index multiple Fields (see [MapLocation](maplocationfield.md) field type's implementation of this interface), this method is used to define default field for sorting.
-Default Field is typically used by the [`Field` Sort Clause](field_sort_clause.md).
+This method gets name of the default field to be used for sorting.
+As field types can index multiple fields (see [MapLocation](maplocationfield.md) field type's implementation of this interface), this method is used to define default field for sorting.
+Default field is typically used by the [`Field` Sort Clause](field_sort_clause.md).

 ## Register `Indexable` implementations